 Make It Work—from the Start

-Take the time at the start of a project to understand what can go wrong—do the necessary risk analysis.
-Know what can cause your project to start down the path to failure and what you can do to overcome those obstacles.
+Take the time at the start of a project to understand what can go wrong by doing the necessary risk analysis.
+By understanding what can cause your project to start down the path to failure and how to overcome those obstacles, you can start your next project with a better chance of success.